Skip to main content

 • LRS credentials and the xAPI payload should not be accessible by learners.

-• When considering integration with an LMS or any other system, the LRS cannot simply trust the other system and must take measures to ensure data integrity by preventing spoofing or implementing a direct pipeline that accepts unauthorized users to send data to the LRS or send data that is not about the appropriate Actor.
+• When considering integration with an LMS or any other system, the LRS cannot simply trust the other system and must take measures to ensure data integrity by preventing spoofing or implementing a direct pipeline accepting unauthorized users to send data to the LRS or send data that is not about the appropriate Actor.

 • The LRS shall have the ability to send and receive data to/from other LRS implementations.
 The xAPI data will be accessible by other DoD systems.